 For example, when I was 10 years old, I went dress shopping.
 I found the perfect dress, and someone told me, “Katrina, now you can’t gain any weight if you want to buy this dress”…

-Now, at the time I didn’t think anything of it…but eventually I started asking people “do I look fatter than I did before I ate, I gotta fit in this dress”, and it became an obsession with not gaining weight…and that is where my restriction and poor relationship with food began.
+Now, at the time I didn’t think anything of it…but eventually I started asking people “do I look fatter than I did before I ate, I gotta fit in this dress”, and it became an obsession with not gaining weight…and that is where my restriction and poor relationship with food & body began.

 This obsession can be with appearance or with food.
 You can be constantly thinking about food, what are you gonna eat next, when can you eat it, where is it gonna come from, etc. That obsession has absolutely no benefit to reach your goals…it will get you no where.
 There is more to life than obsessing about food…